toteki/doc/README.md

 - Displays the resulting docfinal.html

 ## Annoyances:
 - Since this uses go get to fetch the package, you can't use the tool on local changes, or branch changes.
-The clunky but effective solution to this might just be to push changes, THEN run this and push documentation.
+The clunky but effective solution to this might just be to push changes to master (or the target branch of 'go get'), THEN run this and push documentation.